-My artistic career is compelled by the idea that everyday fun, playfulness, and willingness to experiment can translate into works that are intimate in their essence yet bold and raw in their presentation.
+My artistic career is compelled by the idea that everyday fun, playfulness, and willingness to experiment can create human connection and help us investigate our world in new and interesting ways.

-My first artistic investigations centered on performance.
-In 2009 I completed a series of projects around the country, connecting my house in various locations and a friend’s house with a long piece of thin string, a gesture that investigates our relationship to space in urban environments and mimics the narratives and shared histories that are constructed in our daily lives over time.
-In 2009, I connected Machine Project Gallery, my home gallery, to the LA County Museum of Art as part of a group show at LACMA.
+Most of my artistic investigations center on performance or public art.
+In 2009, I completed a series of projects In Chicago and LA called “From here to here”, connecting my house and a friend’s house with a long piece of thin string, a gesture that mimics the narratives we construct in our daily lives and wonders how our shared histories relate to our relationship to space in urban environments.
+This series culminated in 2009, when i was invited to connect Machine Project Gallery, my home gallery, to the LA County Museum of Art as part of a group show at LACMA.

-So far, the response to my work had been overwhelming: in my performance projects, inner city kids followed me for miles, telling me, “that string shit is dope,” and a middle aged man decided to wrap up my string behind me, and return it as a souvenir of “that amazing day when you did something totally unexpected.”
-A group of performance artists vowed to paint a stripe across the US in response to my project.
+So far, the response to my work had been overwhelmingly positive: in my performance projects, inner city kids followed me, telling me, “that string shit is dope,” and a middle aged man decided to wrap up my string behind me, and return it as a souvenir of “that amazing day when you did something totally unexpected.”
+A group of performance artists vowed to paint a stripe across the US in response.